editorconfig/editorconfig-vim/README.md

 > let g:EditorConfig_exclude_patterns = ['fugitive://.\*', 'scp://.\*']

+#### Disable rules

+You could want to override some project-specific EditorConfig rules in global or local vimrc in some cases, ie to resolve coflicts of trailing whitespace trimming and buffer autosaving.

+> let g:EditorConfig_disable_rules = ['trim_trailing_whitespace']

+You are able to disable all of supported EditorConfig properties.

 #### Exec Path

 The file path to the EditorConfig core executable.
 You could set this value in